javalikescript/luajls/doc_topics/manual.md

 #### Named Pipe

-Named pipes are only available with the _luv_ module.
+Named pipes are only available with the _luv_ dependency.

 ```lua
 local Pipe = require('jls.io.Pipe')